With Hattie Sprung (1861-1947)

 My maternal great-grandparents; that is, parents of my mother’s mother.
 William Theodore Drayer was born in Kankakee County, Illinois, on 24 August 1859.
 His parents had come from Ohio and Maryland.

 Hattie (alt.
 Hannah) May Sprung was born in Huron County, Ontario, Canada, 24 January 1861.
+She was a daughter of Richard and Anna (Hudye) Sprung.
+Her family appears, with some name discrepancies, in the Canada censuses of 1851 and 1861, and US censuses of 1870 and 1880.
+Richard’s father was David Sprung, an early resident of Prince Edward County, Ontario, where his father, Gabriel Sprung, was a bona fide pioneer.
+Click here for Gabriel’s story.
 Sometime during the next several years, her family immigrated to Illinois, where she eventually met her future husband.
 They were married in Kankakee County on 7 May 1884.

 Hattie’s parents later moved to Lincoln, Nebraska, and William and Hattie settled and raised their children in Frankfort, Spink County, South Dakota, where they operated a meat market (or, a general store that included meat sales).
 Like so many extended families, the Drayers were expanding west with each generation.